zackforbing/ruby-submissions/1406/07_self_directed_project/larson_allison.markdown

 #### Pitch

-Find the best local eating, venue, bar, etc in a city based on the neighborhood.
+Find the best local eating, venue, bar, etc in a Denver based on the neighborhood.

 #### Description

+Build your neighborhood community by knowing where to hang out with your neighbors.
-This app would pull the neighborhood maps and restaurant, parks, etc and map them;
+This app pulls neighborhood lines from http://data.denvergov.org/dataset/city-and-county-of-denver-statistical-neighborhoods and maps the best resturants, bars, parks, etc from 5280 with yelp ratings.
-providing a user with an interactive map and search that would rank specific locations within a category.
-The focus would be on local businesses and building a community in the neighborhood you live in.
+Signing in with twitter also allows for tweets inviting your friends and seeing who is there.

 #### Target Audience